tecris/blog/mods/obvius/content/post/run-maven-in-docker.md

 title: "Run Maven in Docker"
 date: 2018-04-13T04:53:46Z
 draft: true
+tags: ["maven", "docker", "docker-compose"]
 ---
-Sample how to run maven in docker(to be executed in project root directory, that is, directory that containts project pom.xml):
+Sample how to run maven in docker (to be executed in project root directory, that is, directory that containts project pom.xml):

 ```
 $ docker run --rm \